TalkoDenis/TalkoDenis.github.io/about.md

 Hi!
 My name is Denis.
 It's my personal web-page.
 I am a senior data analyst with extensive experience.
 I have worked in large companies across various industries, including retail and technology.
 Also I really like music and travelling.
 I speak Russian (native), English (B2), German (A2) and Serbian (B1) languages.
+You may wright my or listen my music on my YouTube chenal.